mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Keep components with front-facing connections close together

-It wasn't obvious to me until I built my server, but it's important to arrange components closely that connect through front-facing ports.
-For example, my patch panel and networking switch go in adjacent rack slots because I'd otherwise have Ethernet cables stretched over other components in the rack.
+It wasn't obvious until I built my server, but it's important to cluster components that connect through front-facing ports.
+For example, my patch panel and networking switch go in adjacent rack slots, because I'd otherwise have Ethernet cables stretched over other components in the rack.

 ### Rear cables don't matter so much